 HP Zoning is a supplemental overlay district and does not regulate the use of a property.
 The Unified Design Guidelines for Non-Residential and Mixed-Use Structures apply to structures that are non-residential in form, rather than use.
-If a historic home is used for a non-residential activity, the Unified Design Guidelines for Residential Structures will be used.
-If a building's design takes a non-residential form, such as the Plains Commercial property above, the Guidelines contained herein apply.
+If a historic home is used for a non-residential activity, the Unified Design Guidelines for Residential Structures will be applied.
+If a building's design adopts a non-residential form, such as the Plains Commercial property in Figure A.3.3/A.3.5, the guidelines contained herein apply.

 The intent of the Unified Design Guidelines for Non-Residential and Mixed-Use Structures is to govern exterior work for existing non-residential structures as well as new construction on lots that are already zoned for non-residential uses.
-In no way are these Guidelines intended to encourage the introduction of new non-residential elements into existing historic residential districts.
+In no way are these guidelines intended to encourage the introduction of new non-residential elements into existing historic residential districts.

-B.1.4 Example of an addition that doesn't respect the height of structures on same street.
-On the left, an example of an addition that doesn't respect the height of structures on the same street.
+B.1.4 On the left, an example of an addition that doesn't respect the height of structures on the same street.
 On the right, an example of an addition that matches the rhythm and character-defining features of the original structure.
-Offsetting or recessing additions behind the original building shows the addition is newer than the original structure.
+Offsetting or recessing additions behind the original building show the addition is newer than the original structure.